mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 The material in this chapter is optional for the modern AI practitioner but I hope you find it interesting.

+The examples for this chapter are in the directory **source-code/symbolic-AI**.

 ## Comparison of Symbolic AI and Deep Learning